Skip to main content

 The bottom line

-$984 billion in excess inventory sits in consumer goods supply chains globally.
-Meanwhile, stockout rates average 8%.
+IHL Group sized global inventory distortion at USD 1.77 trillion in 2023 — USD 1.2tn in lost sales from out-of-stocks and USD 554bn tied up in overstocks.
+Stockout rates across the category average 8%.
 Both problems trace to the same root cause: replenishment decisions made on stale, manually processed data with long lead times baked into every safety stock calculation.
-Automated replenishment does not require advanced AI to deliver value - it requires clean, connected data from your ERP and warehouse systems, a reliable demand signal, and clear trigger logic.
+Automated replenishment does not need advanced AI to work — it needs clean, connected data from your ERP and warehouse systems, a reliable demand signal, and clear trigger logic.
 Most FMCG businesses already have two of the three.
 The missing piece is almost always the data foundation, not the automation logic.

-$984 billion in excess inventory sits in consumer goods supply chains globally, according to IHL Group research.
-In the same supply chains, stockout rates average 8% - meaning 1 in 12 shopper trips that intend to purchase a specific product results in a stockout.
-Both the excess inventory and the stockout exist simultaneously, in the same supply chain, often in the same week.
+IHL Group put global inventory distortion at USD 1.77 trillion in 2023 — USD 1.2 trillion in lost sales from out-of-stocks and USD 554 billion tied up in overstocks.
+In the same supply chains, stockout rates average 8% — meaning 1 in 12 shopper trips that intend to purchase a specific product results in a stockout.
+The lost sales and the excess inventory exist simultaneously, in the same supply chain, often in the same week.

 This paradox has one root cause: replenishment decisions made on incomplete, delayed, or disconnected data.
 The replenishment planner knows that warehouse A is low on SKU X, but does not know that warehouse B has 60 days of cover for the same SKU and could transfer.
 The automated system orders from the supplier because that is the rule - even though the inventory exists elsewhere in the network.